 In addition, for the critical study of medical articles, it is necessary to understand statistical tests.
 In general, statistics and epidemiology are the foundation of evidence-based medicine, and if students are not well acquainted with the content of these courses, they cannot use the new knowledge after graduation.
-In studies conducted on medical and dental students in Scotland, America, and France, it has been observed that their knowledge in the field of vital statistics and epidemiology was at a low level [9-14].
+In studies conducted on medical and dental students in Scotland, America, and France, it has been observed Hussien et al., Evaluation of the Attitude, Knowledge, and Ability of Specialized Dental Assistants in the Field of Vital Statistics Application that their knowledge in the field of vital statistics and epidemiology was at a low level [9-14].
 In the studies conducted to investigate the statistical understanding and interpretation of research results in specialized students in Europe and America, the students did not have enough information to investigate and understand statistical methods [15-20].